danfarns/ora-pjmf-cml-downscale/README.md

 1. Access to Cloudera Machine Learning
     - Ability to "Add Runtime" in the "Runtime Catalog" Page
 	- IF YOU DO NOT SEE THIS OPTION, ARE UNABLE TO ADD A NEW RUNTIME, OR DO NOT SEE "SITE ADMINISTRATION" OPTION, CONTACT YOUR ADMINISTRATOR FOR ADDITIONAL HELP AND GUIDANCE.
+1. A publically accessible Docker Repository URL.
+This guide uses https://hub.docker.com/ for its registry.
+This was chosen because it was free, was the easiest one for us to set up, and publically accessible when using the free tier.
+    - If you are using a local docker registry, then please make sure that your local docker repository is accessible through the internet.
+	- If you are using another docker registry, such as Amazon's ECR, Google's Container Register, JFrog, Quay, or another Registry, you will need to follow their guides on how to push and pull your docker repositories.

 # Optional
 The following can be substituted out.